lukaszsobala/science-spam/README.md

 # science-spam

-A list of spam domains for email filtering
+A list of spam domains for email filtering.
+Filters both predatory conferences and predatory publishers.